WLIT-FM: HD programming

-Christmas Music
+Christmas music

-From early November through Christmas Day each year, WLIT changes its branding to The Holiday Lite.
-The format switches to all Christmas music, resuming its regular branding and Soft AC sound on December 26.
+From November through Christmas Day every year, WLIT switches to all Christmas music, resuming its regular branding and AC format on December 26.
+It is traditionally one of the earlier stations to adopt an all-Christmas format, traditionally doing so between November 1 and November 5, compared to the November 10 standard iHeart uses for most of its other stations.
+Its Christmas mix, featuring approximately 250 songs, weighs heavily toward standards, especially in early November, so as to give listeners a greater emphasis on the familiar.

-During the period between December 26 and January 2, the Christmas music moves to the HD2 channel while the main terrestrial station resumes the regular format.
-After the mid-2013 rebranding, the all-Christmas tradition was continued without reference to "lite".

 Personalities

 In December 2000, the station began airing the nationally syndicated Delilah program on weekday evenings.
 It is produced by Premiere Networks, which is co-owned with WLIT.
 WLIT cancelled Delilah's program in November 2007, but it returned in October 2008.
-Delilah's program was taken off WLIT again in March 2012 but was brought back in December 2017, after the station returned to its "Lite FM" branding.
+Delilah's program was taken off WLIT again in March 2012, but was brought back to 93.9 in December 2017, after the station returned to its "Lite FM" branding.
 Delilah is currently heard Sunday through Friday evenings.

 WLIT also carries the Ellen K Weekend Show from co-owned KOST Los Angeles on Saturday mornings.
 As with Delilah, Ellen K is syndicated by Premiere Networks.

 Melissa Forman joined WLIT as morning host in 2001, remaining until 2006, but returning 14 months later.
 Forman was again let go in 2009, and began co-hosting "You & Me This Morning" on WCIU-TV, but was again hired as morning host on WLIT in May 2018.

 WLIT's midday DJ is Robin Rock, Mick Lee is heard in afternoon drive time and Theresa Lucas overnight.